lookit/lookit-docs/docs/source/researchers-runner-releases.rst

 **Detailed Notes**

-The latest version of the Lookit experiment runner switched from using a third-party service (called `'Pipe' <https://addpipe.com/>`__) for participant video recordings to our new 'in-house' system called "RecordRTC".
+The latest version of the Lookit experiment runner switched from using a third-party service (called `'Pipe' <https://addpipe.com/>`__) for participant video recordings to our new 'in-house' system called 'RecordRTC'.
 Our reasons for removing Lookit's dependence on the external Pipe service are:

 * Simplifying participant video handling and reducing the likelihood of video rendering issues, as videos will now be processed on Lookit's own servers rather than via a third-party service.
 * Lowering the website's running costs.
 Pipe usage accounts for a large proportion of CHS/Lookit's expenses, and these costs grow with increasing use of the website.